redhat-developer/vscode-yaml/README.md

 # DevOps as Code by XebiaLabs

+The XebiaLabs DevOps Platform is the backbone for comprehensive release orchestration, automated and standardized deployments, and full visibility into the end-to-end Continuous Delivery process.
+XebiaLabs' DevOps as Code approach allows teams to define deployment packages, infrastructure, environments, release templates, dashboards, and more in YAML files that they can store in source control alongside their application code.
+With DevOps as Code, the components of the software delivery pipeline can be version-controlled, shared across the organization, and audited with ease.

+## Features

-This extension adds DevOps as Code YAML support to VSCode.
+This extension adds YAML support for the XebiaLabs DevOps Platform to Visual Studio Code.
 The extension adds the following features:

 * Syntax highlighting
 * Code completion